-Green Tea is dried more quickly to “seal in” the flavor, yielding a beautiful color and vegetal aroma.
+Green Tea is dried quickly to “seal in” the flavor, yielding a beautiful color and fresh aroma.

 Ancient Forest Green.
 The Jing Mai Mountains in southern Yunnan Province are home to an ancient organic tea forest that since the Song Dynasty has been sustainably harvested by the original Bulang and Dai tribal people.
 The 50 ft. wild tea trees grow amidst medicinal herbs and share their rich healing qi.
-Not your usual green tea, this one combines vegetal green with smoky pine and amber notes.
-1⁄4 lb $28
+Not your usual green tea, this one combines vegetal green with smoky pine and orchid notes.
+Spring 2021 harvest.
+1⁄4 lb $28 TEMP OUT OF STOCK

 Oolong Tea–partially oxidized–has the greatest variety of flavor, from a floral “Zinfandel” to rich “Bordeaux”.